-Mondo, the commercial arm of Ausnet Transmission Group Pty Ltd, is preparing an environment effects statement (EES) for the Western Victoria Transmission Network Project, and the EES scoping requirements set out the matters that need to be investigated and documented within the EES.
+Ausnet Transmission Group Pty Ltd, is preparing an environment effects statement (EES) for Western Renewables Link (previously named Western Victoria Transmission Network Project), and the EES scoping requirements set out the matters that need to be investigated and documented within the EES.

-The Minister for Planning has approved final EES scoping requirements, which are available on the Department of Environment, Land, Water and Planning (DELWP) website: <a href="https://www.planning.vic.gov.au/environment-assessment/browse-projects/western-victoria-transmission-network-projects/western-victo
+In 2020 the then Minister for Planning approved final EES scoping requirements, which were available on the former Department of Environment, Land, Water and Planning (DELWP) website.